 Ceiling Insulation (Residential Only): $250-$500

-It depends on your home's location and what type of panels you're installing.
+It depends on where you live and the kind of panels you plan to use.
 With the winter months in Oklahoma being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.